Hope

 Pause.
 Check your mirror before you take over on your next bend.

-“Appa, I prepared well and did well on my exams… but why is Mom worried about Rank 1?”
 I know every parent wants their child to be a top scorer—it’s a pride, a benchmark, a proof of hard work paying off.

 But this story—it became my answer in this AI world.

 “If everything goes perfectly, it’s not a real demo.
-The bumps make it real — just like life.“ My mentor said that once.
+The bumps make it real — just like life.
+My mentor said that once.
 We didn’t fully understand it until that day.

 We were presenting an AI demo to a key customer—a product intelligence system that could answer business questions in plain English.
 We’d practiced for 2 days.
 My team knew exactly what to ask the AI chatbot, what to expect, how to explain each feature.